GSA/challenges-and-prizes/_challenges/1085-veterans-employment-challenge.md

  <li>Submission details to <a href="mailto:VETS.Challenge2020@dol.gov" target="_blank" rel="noopener">VETS.Challenge2020@dol.gov</a>:</li>
 <ul>
  <li>The sender should be the same Official Representative who submitted the entry for the Solver team in Phases I-IV.</li>
-<li>Title the email subject line “Job Matching Challenge Phase V Final Materials”</li>
+<li>Title the email subject line “Job Matching Challenge Phase V Final Materials”.</li>
 <li>The product must be fully functional for job seekers and employers, with incorporated improvements from additional piloting.</li>
  </ul>
  </ul>
 <p><strong>Description: </strong>The selected Phase IV Finalist will be invited to participate in a series of implementation pilots to further test and refine their product with Service members participating in TAP sessions during the weeks of July 27 – August 21 (exact dates TBD), and this may include the test of a large-scale pilot employer (e.g., Federal government agency).
 The Finalist will have 30 minutes in these sessions to present their tool, demo, and provide the opportunity for Service members to test the tool / observe their reactions and use.
 Following these demos and delivery, the Finalist will have two weeks to update their final product before submission.
 The overall goal of this final round is for the Finalist to develop a tool that transitioning Service members will use.
 In order to claim the $300,000 grand prize the tool must receive an overall approval rating score of 80% or greater (calculated from the evaluation criteria).
 The raters for this round will be Service members, instructors, and employers participating in the training sessions.
 The selected Finalist must cover the Finalist’s own expenses to the user testing event and participate in the user testing event in order to be eligible for the grand prize.</p>
- <p><strong>Prize: </strong>Grand Prize winner will receive a prize of $300,000.</p>
+ <p><strong>Prize: </strong>Grand Prize winner may receive a prize of $300,000.</p>
  <p><strong>Notification date of Grand Prize Winner: </strong>September 18, 2020 by 5:00 PM EST</p>